 In particular, you may be at risk of burnout if you have:

-And burnout doesn't just happen at work.
-You can get burnout in all areas of life—not just job burnout.
+And burnout doesn't just happen at work—you can get burnout in all areas of life.
 In fact, new parents and caregivers often report experiencing burnout.
-Although this article is focused on workplace burnout, some of the strategies listed below help to mitigate burnout in your personal life, too.Читайте о том, как преодолевать выгорание в распределённом мире
+Although this article is focused on workplace burnout, some of the strategies listed below help to mitigate burnout in your personal life, too.Читайте о том, как преодолевать выгорание в распределённом миреSpecial report: Understanding burnout

 Tracking workload is one thing, but make sure you’re also meeting with your team regularly and asking them how they’re doing.
 There may be instances where a task is taking them longer than expected, or they’re struggling with things in their personal life which is making them less productive.